mcallisto/tessella/README.md

 ### Draw several examples of algorithmic tessellations

-Use the `mill jvm.run output algos` and view them ordered in the temporary `out/jvm/myAlgos` folder.
+Use the `mill jvm.run output algos` command and view them ordered in the temporary `out/jvm/myAlgos` folder.

 ## Vertex
 For the library methods a given vertex is described by the ordered adjacent regular p-gons joined at the vertex.